dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis.md

 [!code-csharp[](minimal-apis/samples/WebMinAPIs/Program.cs?name=snippet_rp)]

-The preceding code returns `The user id is 3 and book id is 7` from `/users/3/books/7`.
+The preceding code returns `The user id is 3 and book id is 7` from the URI `/users/3/books/7`.

 The route handler can declare the parameters to capture.
 When a request is made a route with parameters declared to capture, the parameters are parsed and passed to the handler.
 This makes it easy to capture the values in a type safe way.
 In the preceding code, `userId` and `bookId` are both `int`.